-The Chorus is proud to present a beautiful cantata commemorating the triumph of life over death in this moving tribute to two young people -- Rodrigo Rojas de Negri and Carmen Gloria Quintana -- who were doused with gasoline and set on fire in Santiago, Chile, in 1986 by an army patrol.
+ENCORE PERFORMANCE!
+The Chorus is proud to again be presenting this beautiful cantata commemorating the triumph of life over death in this moving tribute to two young people -- Rodrigo Rojas de Negri and Carmen Gloria Quintana -- who were doused with gasoline and set on fire in Santiago, Chile, in 1986 by an army patrol.
 Rodrigo died four days later from his injuries, but Carmen survived—severely disfigured by the burns, later submitting herself to dozens of surgical procedures to mitigate her injuries.
 She went on to work tirelessly for justice and human rights.

 After nearly 30 years, the perpetrators were finally arrested and charged in Chile with these heinous crimes this July 21st.